TeknooSoftware/states/docs/howto/quick-startup.md

 By default, Proxy are not mandatory to create a stated class : if the factory cannot find the proxy, it will use the default proxy
 `\UniAlteri\States\Proxy\Standard` and creates a class alias with the php method `class_alias` from the default proxy with the name of your stated class to simulate an implementation.
 But in other implementation, the proxy may be mandatory.
+This is the case with the Integrated proxy.

 With the default proxy, all stated class cannot be instantiated with the operator `new`.
 You must use the method `build` of your factory.
 Unlike  with the proxy `\UniAlteri\States\Proxy\Integrated`, the operator `new` is available